Troubleshooting the Mercedes-Benz

 If your symptom is too much heat, a

-apply vacuum directly to the valve, thus keeping it closed, or you can bypass
+directly to the valve, thus keeping it closed, or you can bypass it entirely by

-it entirely by either blocking the flow somehow, or else run the hose in such a
+either blocking the flow somehow, or else run the hose in such a way that it

 So, now that you have access to the valve,